daraghs-code/btc_time-series_analysis/README.md

-Complete walkthrough of project is given in pdf, code and data are attached seperatly.
+Complete walkthrough of project is given in pdf, code and data are attached seperately.